owen-connor/GitCon/README.md

 I created this repository to document my coding journey, share my solutions with others, and contribute to the open-source community.
 Feel free to use, adapt, or build upon anything you find here!

 ## Contact
-If you have questions or suggestions, open an issue or reach out directly.
+If you have questions or suggestions, open an issue.

 Happy coding!